Looking for a way to add a live Ajax search to your WordPress site without a plugin?

 Step 1: Install and Activate SearchWP on Your Site

-To get started, you’ll need to get your copy of SearchWP.
+To get started, you’ll need to visit the SearchWP website and get your copy of SearchWP.

-Once done, go to your SearchWP dashboard and click Downloads.
+Once done, go to your SearchWP dashboard and click the Downloads tab.

-Now you’ll need to upload the SearchWP ZIP file to your site and install the plugin.
-Check out the how to install a WordPress plugin tutorial if you need a reminder on how to do that,
+Now, you’ll need to upload the SearchWP ZIP file to your site and install the plugin.
+Check out the how to install a WordPress plugin tutorial if you require a reminder on how to do that.

 Once you activate your license, you’re ready to move to the next step and install the Live Search extension.